geodynamics/burnman/readme.txt

 ***Start Here
 To begin, the user may want to look at these examples to begin to understand what tools are available in BurnMan and how values are calculated.
 Below is a suggested order of examples that begin by introducing each of the user inputs possible as well as each of the helpers involved with each example.

-1. example_user_input_materials.py (Explains how to create user-defined minerals)
+1. example_geotherms.py (Explains each built in geothermal and how to create your own) run this example by typing 'python example_geotherms.py' this should result in a plot showing various geotherms available
-2. example_geotherms.py (Explains each built in geothermal and how to create your own)
+2. example_seismic.py (Explains the various seismic models included in BurnMan)
-3. example_seismic.py (Explains the various seismic models included in BurnMan)
+3. example_composition.py (Explains each of the possible input mineral creation schemes) by changing the True/False flags, one can plot the different compositions defined in this script
-4. example_composition.py (Explains each of the possible input mineral creation schemes)
+4. example_user_input_materials.py (Explains how to create user-defined minerals)
 5. example_averaging.py (Explains how moduli and density are averaged to calculate seismic velocities)

 *** Examples